- 90 % survival rate when detected in early stages

 - Limit your alcohol use

-- Age 20 and older – do a self breast exam monthly
+- Age 20 and older – self breast exam

-- Age 20 to 40 – schedule a clinical breast exam every 3 years and do a self-breast exam monthly
+- Age 20 to 40 – clinical breast exam every 3 years, and self breast exams

-- Age 40 and older – schedule mammograms every year, do self-breast exams and and schedule yearly clinical exams
+- Age 40 and older – mammogram every year, self breast exams and clinical exams

 - Radiation Therapy